LordSnoosh/SEIR2222/work/w10/d5/01-mern-infrastructure-part-2.md

 );
 ```

-Until we start using React Router, we'll just render `<NewOrderPage>` if there's a user logged in.

-Currently we have an error because we haven't imported those components.
-Let's import all three while we're at it:
+You'll have an error if the components were not automatically imported.
+Let's ensure all three components are imported while we're at it:

 ```jsx
 import './App.css';